Kodiak Island: History

 Kodiak is the ancestral land of the Sugpiaq, an Alutiiq nation of Native Americans.
 The original inhabitants subsisted by hunting marine mammals, fishing, and gathering.
-Kodiak Island was explored in 1763 by Russian fur trader Stepan Glotov.
+The European discoverer of Kodiak Island was the Russian fur trader Stepan Glotov (1793).

 The first outsiders to settle on the island were Russian explorers under Grigory Shelikhov, a fur trader, who founded a Russian settlement on Kodiak Island at Three Saints Bay in 1784; the present-day village of Old Harbor developed near there.
 In 1792, the settlement was moved to the site of present-day Kodiak and became the center of Russian fur trading with the Alaska Natives.

 In 1793, Grigory Shelikhov, with the help of the governor-general of Irkutsk, was given twenty craftsmen and ten families of farmers with the obligation of paying government taxes for them, for promoting successful development of Russia-America settlements and the establishment of shipyards and factories.
 The settlers provided to Shelikhov were not serfs in the full sense of the word.
 It was not possible to sell, mortgage, or give away the settlers; they were owned by the company for as long as the Shelikhov-Golikov Company existed.

 In 1784, Shelikhov, along with 130 Russian fur traders, massacred (see Awa'uq Massacre) several hundred Qik’rtarmiut Sugpiat ("Sugpiaq people of Qik’rtaq/Kodiak") tribe of Alutiiq men, women and children at Refuge Rock, a tiny stack island off the eastern coast of Sitkalidak Island.
 In Alutiiq, this sacred place is now known as Awa'uq, "to become numb".